Want to withdraw cash from a bank with a foreign ATM card while you’re in Thailand? This article will guide you through the process.

 - The ATM will present the fee required for the transaction.
 Either accept or reject the fee. (rejecting will cancel the withdrawal returning your card)

-- If the transaction is successful, your money will dispense with the receipt
+- If the transaction is successful, your money will be dispensed with the receipt.

 - Card returned

 Your card type (VISA, Mastercard, and UnionPay) determines the ATM exchange rate applied to a transaction.
 The local Thai bank may also apply an additional exchange rate on top of the ATM fee alongside your bank’s foreign transaction fee.

 You’re traveling to Thailand and want to avoid high fees when using your foreign ATM card, right?
 Here’s the key: always choose “without conversion” when withdrawing Baht.